 Four 'hedgerows' as defined under the '1997 Hedgerows Regulations' (refer to appendices) exist on the site.
-These are the hedge on the north boundary with access into the first field, the hedge dissecting the two fields, the hedge across the south boundary, and the hedge from east/ south east.
+These are the one continuous hedgerow on the eastern, western, southern and northern boundaries of the eastern field and three broken hedgerows 2, 3, 4 on the west.
 These hedgerows being longer than 20m and largely comprised of native British species, are BAP priority habitats.